 For this study, we need older dogs, (8+) that are heart testing free of AF and also those unfortunate cases of young dogs affected by AF.
-Dogs must have been screened through the IWHG recognised heart testing programme and super veterans, aged eight and over, are currently being subsidised by the IWHG and will be heart tested free, provided they provide cheek swab DNA samples for this and the AHT's osteosarcoma research programmes.
+Dogs must have been screened through the IWHG recognised heart testing programme and super veterans, aged eight and over, are currently being subsidised by the IWHG and will be heart tested free, provided they provide cheek swab DNA samples for this programme.

 Taking a cheek swab is very simple and there will be help at the heart testing sessions to make it even easier.
 Each cheek swab sample must be accompanied by an IWHG/Imperial sample submission form and must be supported by pedigree information and any relevant health history.

 If your dog is a rescue hound that has been homed through the Irish Wolfhound Rescue Trust, please note this on the form and the trust will provide all the necessary pedigree paperwork for you.